CASTLETON, Vt. – The Castleton University football program has finalized its schedule for the fall of 2018, its 10th season of varsity competition.

 After a bye week, Castleton will face its 17th different opponent in program history thanks to a last-minute schedule change caused by the closing of former conference foe Mount Ida College.
 The Spartans will travel to Dallas, Pa., to face Misericordia University Saturday, Sept.
 29, starting at 12 noon.
 The Cougars, representing the Middle Atlantic Conference (MAC), finished the 2017 campaign with a 1-9 overall record.

-Castleton opens the Eastern Collegiate Football Conference (ECFC) schedule with its one home night game of the season, hosting Anna Maria on Oct.
-6 starting at 6 p.m.
+Castleton opens the Eastern Collegiate Football Conference (ECFC) schedule when it hosts Anna Maria on Oct.
+6 starting at 2 p.m.
 The Spartans have won four straight games over the AMCATs and are 10-1 overall against the school that started its football program at the same time as Castleton.

 The following week, the Spartans travel to Washington, D.C., to face Gallaudet University on Oct.
 13 starting at 12 noon.
 Castleton took the series lead over Gallaudet at 5-4 with a 28-17 win over the Bison last year, but the Spartans will be looking to defeat the Bison for the first time on their home field since 2014.